 Hyland went to Sundance with a short in 2014 called “Funnel.”
-If you’re too broke to afford the pre-order, check this out to get a free taste of his stuff.
-That sounded bad.
+It’s a great free taste of what to expect from The 4th.

-One of Hyland’s original characters Jesse Miller interviews a Naturalist.
-Just watch, trust me. #heyyllyeahh
+One of Hyland’s original characters Jesse Miller heads to Hollywood for St. Patrick’s Day.
+Just watch, trust me.